markets/suchtube/README.md

 > Youtube Search as a service

-SuchTube is a Server and a CLI app to search videos on YouTube.
+SuchTube is a server and a CLI app to search videos on YouTube.

-The Server responds to multiple formats, even comes with [Slack integration](#slack-integration):
+The server responds to multiple formats, even comes with [Slack integration](#slack-integration):

 - `html` at `GET /search.html?q=cats`
 - `json` at `GET /search.json?q=cats`